Cleocyw/DWB-PET/README.md

 ## This repository contains the coding files for MSc project: DWB-PET image denoising with CNN.
+The files are in the branch `master`.

 # Structure
 The structure of the repository is as following.
 Firstly, there are two experiment corresponding to `XCAT` and `Patient`.
 In each folder, there is a `unet.py` file for a complete denoising process.
 Folder `Plot` contains the code to plot different figures displayed in my dissertation.
 * XCAT